y5systems/intmax2-contract/README.md

 ### Permitter Contract

-Verifies AML checks and validates legitimate mining activity via Predicate service.
-Invoked by Liquidity contract during deposits.
+This contract uses a service called Predicate to verify AML checks and to determine whether the transaction originates from valid mining activities.
+It is invoked by the Liquidity contract whenever a user deposits funds.
+Deposits from addresses that do not comply with predetermined policies will be rejected.

 - **Deployment**: Ethereum
 - **Functions:**
-  - **Policy Verification:** Rejects deposits from addresses not compliant with AML and mining validation policies.
+  - **Policy Verification:** Rejects transaction executions from addresses not compliant with AML and mining validation policies.

 ## Environment Setup